atsushieno/aap-core/docs/DEVELOPERS.md

 [Native and Kotlin API references](https://atsushieno.github.io/android-audio-plugin-framework/) are generated by GitHub Actions task.

 They are by no means stable and are subject to any changes.
-For stable development, we recommend to rather depend on LV2 API and use aap-lv2, or JUCE API and ues aap-juce.
+For stable development, we recommend to rather depend on LV2 API and use aap-lv2, or JUCE API and use aap-juce.

 There is also an AIDL within the repo.
-For better backward compatibility we very rarely change it, but it is meant to be totally for internal use only.
+For better backward compatibility we try to minimize changes to it, but it is meant to be totally for internal use only.

 ### plugin API

 From each audio plugin's point of view, it is locally instantiated by each service application.
 Here is a brief workflow for a plugin from the beginning, through processing audio and MIDI inputs (or any kind of controls), to the end:

 - get plugin factory
-- instantiate plugin (pass plugin ID and sampleRate)
+- instantiate plugin (pass plugin ID, sampleRate, and extensions)
 - prepare (pass initial buffer pointers)
 - activate (DAW enabled it, playback is active or preview is active)
-- process audio block (and/or control blocks)
+- process audio blocks and/or MIDI2 events (pass buffer pointers)
 - deactivate (DAW disabled it, playback is inactive and preview is inactive)
 - terminate and destroy the plugin instance